NLP4H/website/content/blog/MS_BERT_intro.md

 ## Full Config:

-We include our full allennlp config that includes our custom dataset reader, model etc. _If you want to know what each part does please take a look at our in-depth [tutorial](MEDIUM POST TO COME)._
+We include our full AllenNLP config that includes our custom dataset reader, model etc. _If you want to know what each part does please take a look at our in-depth [tutorial](MEDIUM POST TO COME)._

 ```json {linenos=table}
 local experiment_name = "cnn_edss19";